Being Offered a Quick Fix to Bad Credit? Beware!

 Lack of jobs and volatile economic conditions post-2008 pushed many US citizens to default on payments, hampering their credit scores.
 That was the time when agencies claiming to provide immediate solutions to bad credit scores started to surface.

 Many agencies, however, toyed with laws and indulged in malpractices such as forgery.
 Eventually, Office of Attorney General nabbed these agencies by acting through the Credit Repair Organization Act, 1996.
 Nevertheless, there still exist many agencies who are nothing but an outright scam.

 Having a low credit score has a grave impact on almost all aspects of our life, which explains the omnipresence of the question: ‘how can I improve my credit score?’.
 Though the anxiety to get the issue addressed can easily lead you to a number of viable solution, it is important that you proceed with caution.
 The promises of a quick fix and 100 percent “guaranteed” credit repair are nothing but tall marketing claims.
 This, however, doesn’t imply credit repair is a mirage.

 How to tell if you are Being Scammed?

 In most cases, agencies resorting to unethical means will ask you to create a new identity, which means getting a fake ID.
-Through the new ID cards, these agencies establish a new credit profile, which is a punishable offence with the penalty ranging from a fine of $500 to up to 7 years in prison.
+Through the new ID cards, these agencies establish a new credit profile, which is a punishable offense with the penalty ranging from a fine of $500 to up to 7 years in prison.
 Such agencies may also ask you to apply for a new credit with stolen information about someone else, which is also illegal.